bettercyber/aws/create-iam-account.md

       * Access Key - Programmatic Access (if the developer needs access to AWS' APIs, which most of them do)
       * Password - AWS Management Console (if the developer needs access to the AWS console)
    * If the "Password - AWS Management Console" box is checked, set an account passsword or autogenerate one, and check "Require password reset".
-   * Click Next until the account is created.
-You will then create a User Group with the required permissions and assign the new user account to the group.
-5. Select User Groups under Access Management (left menu)
+   * Assign the user account to a user group:
-6. If the developer needs admin access to all AWS resources, then assign the new user account to the Administrators group.
+      * If the developer needs admin access to all AWS resources, then assign the new user account to the Administrators group.
-7. If the developer needs read-only access to all AWS resources, then assign the new user account to the Auditors group.
+      * If the developer needs read-only access to all AWS resources, then assign the new user account to the Auditors group.
-8. If the developer needs access to Amplify, then assign the new user account to the DeveloperL1 group.
+      * If the developer needs access to Amplify, then assign the new user account to the DeveloperL1 group.